HayWeeMe/upstate-checker/README.md

 # Running the script

-The script can be ran like any normal bash script, you can either `bash /path/to/script/upstate-checker.sh` in your bash shell.
+The script can be ran like any normal bash script, for example `bash /path/to/script/upstate-checker.sh`.
 Preferably you'd want it to run in an automated fashion, for example I edited my crontab using `crontab -e` and then added this line at the end to run the script once every five minutes `*/5 * * * * /home/pi/scripts/upstate-checker.sh`